 Sloth: A Slow Suicide

-‘Sloth is a kind of oppressive sorrow that so depresses a man that he wants to do nothing.’
-Aquinas
+‘Sloth is a kind of oppressive sorrow that so depresses a man that he wants to do nothing.’- St. Thomas Aquinas

-Disappointments of a certain magnitude and frequency that converge to become despair: that is the breeding ground of sloth.
+Disappointments of a certain magnitude and frequency converge to become despair: that is the breeding ground of sloth.
 And sloth seduces us into that mire and consoles us: ‘Rest here, here in the darkness.
 See?
 God does not act on your behalf.
 Stop fighting; give yourself up to the dark current of sorrow.’
-Paul refers to sloth when he describes the ‘worldly sorrow that brings forth death,’ in contrast to the godly sorrow that inspires turning to Hope Himself.
-(2 Cor.
-7:10)
+Paul refers to sloth when he describes the ‘worldly sorrow that brings forth death,’ in contrast to the godly sorrow that inspires turning to Hope Himself (2 Cor.
+7:10).

 I have witnessed a disturbing kind of sloth fueling the ‘gay Christian’ movement.
 Here a group of people who claim Christ as their Source forsake Him as the Redeemer of their sexuality on the grounds that ‘gay’ roots run deeper than the River of Life.
 Then the faulty conclusion: ‘He must have made me that way…’ Insisting on realism, the ‘gay Christian’ settles for less, a dreadful fatalism bordered by the low ceiling of the ‘gay self.’